natclark/arbucks/src/routes/docs/faq.md

 The community can create a new one, although there are absolutely no plans to shut the group down.
 Still, there are edge cases which highlight the importance of ArbiDAO.

 ## What if I get banned from the Telegram group?
-As of writing this, there haven't been any issues yet.
-But if you broke a rule, you'll have to create a new account.
-Otherwise, you'll have to trust the admin to not make bans that contradict the group rules or lose their account.
-This is the importance of ArbiDAO, which will decentralize governance.
+We've had a few issues with scammers attempting to hassle our group members.
+So we have had to ban some users.
+If you break a rule (there aren't many), you'll have to create a new account.
+Otherwise, you'll have to trust the admin to not lose their account or make bans that contradict the group's rules.
+This is one example of the importance of ArbiDAO, which will decentralize governance.

+## Who is operating the Telegram group?
+The developer is the owner, while each of the four advisors are group administrators, spanning across multiple timezones.
+Each username is visible on the [team page](/docs/team/).

-## When will the token launch?
+## When did the token launch?
-September 11, 2021 @ 10 PM UTC.
+September 11, 2021 @ 10 P.M.
+UTC.
+This was followed by a presale at 8:30 P.M.
+UTC the same day.

 ## How can I be sure the smart contracts are safe?
-When new smart contracts launch, such as the Arbucks token contract, a step-by-step walkthrough of the code will appear in this very documentation section.
-They'll be explained in mostly non-technical terms.
+Arbiscan currently has a bug in which new tokens cannot verify their contract code.
+In the meantime, the [source code](https://pastebin.com/1bpJcP50) is available on Pastebin.
+Furthermore, a step-by-step walkthrough of the code will appear in this very documentation section once we get around to writing it.
+It'll be explained in mostly non-technical terms.

 ## What is the token symbol?
 BUCK.